 No Touch Policy

 With the exception of the makeup artist and/or stylist (if we use one), nobody will touch you during a shoot unless you request or initiate the contact or we have discussed it ahead of time and you consent to it.
-If you need help with a zipper or piece of jewelry, for example, of course I, or someone else at the shoot, will help you.
+If you need help with a zipper or piece of jewelry or getting up from an awkward pose, of course I, or someone else at the shoot, will gladly help you.
 You will not, however, be subjected to unwanted or unexpected touching from me or anyone else involved in the shoot.

-If a shot concept requires any kind of physical contact other than from a makeup artist or stylist, I will discuss it with you ahead of time and make sure you’re okay with it before we finalize our plans to shoot together.
+If a shot concept requires physical contact other than from a makeup artist or stylist, I will discuss it with you ahead of time and make sure you’re okay with it before we finalize our plans to shoot together.

 Consent is super important.
-I will never intentionally ask you to do something you are uncomfortable doing.
+I will never intentionally ask you to do something you aren’t comfortable doing.
 If you let me know about any boundaries you have, I will always respect them.
-Upon request, I will even include your boundaries in our release agreement, which will make any images that go beyond them—even accidentally—un-publishable without your written consent.
+Upon request, I will even include those boundaries in our release agreement, which will make any images that go beyond them—even accidentally—un-publishable without your written consent.
 The agreement will also require me to delete those images if you ask.

 Boundaries discussions often center around things like your comfort level with nudity or sexually suggestive or explicit images, but boundaries can be about literally anything.
 If there are things you’re not willing to do in front of the camera (or even just in front of my camera), I want to know so I don’t put you in an uncomfortable situation during our shoot.